In this article, we will go through the dashboard metrics and learn what they display and how to use them.

 You can review which source brings you the most conversions or engagements.

-By passing the mouse on the source, you will be able to see his name and his percentage.
+By passing the mouse on the source, you can see its name and percentage.

 Unknown Links - This metric is relevant for affiliate websites.

-Payload Errors - This metric displays the number of errors that you get in the integration section.
+Payload Errors - This metric displays the number of errors you get in the integration section.

 What does "unknown" engagement/conversion source mean?

-On the main dashboard you can see a pie chart with your conversions and engagement sources.
-On the sources you may find known sources such as "facebook", "google", "bing" as well as other sources from your UTM parameters.
+You can see a pie chart on the dashboard with your conversions and engagement sources.
+On the sources, you may find known sources such as "Facebook", "Google", and "Bing" as well as other sources from your UTM parameters.

 What are the "unknown" sources?

-An unknown source is a session that starts without any UTM source, nor any referral header that can indicate where the visitor came from.
-This can mean that the user either enters your website directly by entering your website URL on the browser or that the link that forwards the traffic to your site contains a
+An unknown source is a session that starts without any UTM source or referral header that can indicate where the visitor came from.
+This means that the user either enters your website directly by entering your website URL on the browser or that the link that forwards the traffic to your site contains a rel="noreferrer" attribute.

-Unfortunately there is no other way AnyTrack can use to detect where this user came from so it is listed as "unknown".
+Unfortunately, there is no other way to detect where this user came from, so it is listed as "unknown".